PipedreamHQ/pipedream/docs/docs/workflows/steps/triggers/README.md

 In order to reduce unintentional workflow invocations, certain sources are classified as "dependent" and will mirror the state of their parent workflow.
 For example,

 - When adding a source to a new workflow, that source will initially be set as dependent.
 If you pause or delete the workflow, that source will also be paused or deleted.
 If you re-enable the workflow after pausing it, the source will be re-enabled as well.
-- If you add that same source to another workflow, or create a workflow then later remove and add a different source, the source will be independent from the workflow, which means pausing/re-enabling/deleting the workflow will not impact the source.
+- If you add that same source to another workflow, or create a workflow then later remove and add a different source, the source will be independent from the workflow, which means pausing, re-enabling, or deleting the workflow will not impact the source.

-There is not currently any user-facing indication for dependent vs. independent sources in the UI at this time.
+There is not currently any user-facing indication for dependent vs. independent sources at this time.

 ### Shape of the `steps.trigger.event` object